WebAssembly/gc/proposals/gc/wob/README.md

 block :
   '{' dec;* '}'                            block
 ```
+Notes:

-There is no distinction between expressions and statements: a block can be used in any expression context and it evaluates to the value of its last expression, or `()` (the empty tuple) if its last `dec` isn't an expression.
+* There is no distinction between expressions and statements: a block can be used in any expression context and it evaluates to the value of its last expression, or `()` (the empty tuple) if its last `dec` isn't an expression.

+* In the REPL, the entire input is treated as a block, and its result is the input result.

-An `assert` failure is indicated by executing an `unreachable` instruction in Wasm and thereby trapping.
+* An `assert` failure is indicated by executing an `unreachable` instruction in Wasm and thereby trapping.

 #### Declarations